PrasadRasapally/identity-service-sdk/README.md

  with the precorconnect identity service.

 ## UseCases
-#####initiateLogin
+#####getSsoLoginUrl
-Initiates a SSO login flow and persists the resulting access_token to browser storage.
+Gets a URL for initiating a SSO login flow and persists the resulting access_token to browser storage.

 #####getUserInfo
 Uses the current access_token to obtain the current userinfo from the identity provider.